FF14 Asset Reference Document

 (Dawntrail) Shader Reference Table

 This page is a list of tables with explinations/annotations of how the New shaders in dawntrail work.
 Most of this page has been adapted from the Textools Reference Document by Sel.
-Extra information is added based on research and conversations in modding creation discords, mainly the Textools and Bibo+ Discords.
+Extra information is added based on research and conversations in modding creation discords, mainly the Textools, Penumbra, and Bibo+ Discords.

 This page is partially incomplete as we still do not fully understand every shader.
 Shaders with entirely blank boxes are those that we know exist, but do not understand how they work.
 Any important notes or observations about these shaders will be notated below their shader tables in Red.

 The following explains how each color/data channel is used in each shader.
+Channels are listed by their Default Behavior whenever variable.

-Channels listed in Purple are variable and affected by shader keys.
 These will be listed Below each main table for the shader, before any notes or annotations.

 SubSurface Scattering (SSS) and Fur Settings are controlled by the same channels/fields when applicable